David Perry (game developer): Biography

 Perry is on the advisory board for the Game Developers Conference, and has spoken at industry venues such as E3, CES, Hollywood and Games, Digital Hollywood, iHollywood, SIGGRAPH, Entertainment in the Interactive Age, What Teens Want, The Banff Summit, as well as at major universities such as USC, and MIT.
 In 2006, he co-hosted the annual Game Developers Choice Awards with Tommy Tallarico.

 In November 2008, Perry co-founded Gaikai in the Netherlands, a company that released game streaming technology in late 2009.
+In July 2012, Gaikai was sold to Sony Computer Entertainment for $380 million.

 In January 2016, Perry confirmed that he and Michael Jackson had been discussing making a video game together prior to the singer's death.

-In July 2012 Gaikai was sold to Sony Computer Entertainment for $380 million.

 In July 2017 Perry left Gaikai, joining startup GoVYRL, Inc. to build new technology for brands to work with influencers; the technology is called Carro.
 GoVYRL, Inc. has seed investments from entities including The Cove Fund, Brendan Iribe and Alpha Edison.